Skip to main content

 Q: How can I / my team get involved?

-The Ed-Fi Alliance is running a technical workgroup that will meet regularly until the 1.0 release, helping with prioritization, review, and testing of the software.
+The Ed-Fi Alliance is running a technical workgroup that will meet regularly to help with prioritization, review, and testing of the software.

 Anyone wishing to contribute at the level of design or application code level is invited to review the Project Tanager design repository to understand current and upcoming work.
 Please see How to Contribute for more information.